 In addition to a full audit trail of shift filling metrics, an automated solution delivers diagnostic dashboards that help to understand trends and staff behaviours with respect to picking up shifts.
 This provides insight to recognize optimization opportunities with respect to when to send out available shifts, which shifts to offer first, etc.

 Learn more from Greig Jenkinson at Island Health & Kweku Johnson of SHA on how actionable data can help inform strategic scheduling and shift filling improvements.

 Additional Thoughts - Moving Forward

 The challenges facing healthcare are front and center.
 Organizations are experiencing firsthand the impacts of inefficient scheduling processes and being perpetually short-staffed and scrambling to fill shifts.
 These challenges present an opportunity to innovate and evolve staffing processes to better suit the reality of what health systems everywhere are facing.

 However, what got us here, is not going to get us there.
 Healthcare as a whole is more than capable of change and innovation to meet these challenges; ingenuity and innovation are hallmarks of healthcare.
-Traditionally these innovations are pursued on the clinical side, whereas there is now also a need to apply this culture of innovation on staffing & scheduling.
+Traditionally these innovations are pursued on the clinical side, whereas there is now also a need to apply this culture of innovation to staffing & scheduling.